Updated May 4, 2023

 NETWORKDAYS in Excel

-The NETWORKDAYS function calculates the number of working days between two dates in excel.
+The NETWORKDAYS function calculates the working days between two dates in Excel.
 This function automatically excludes weekends (Saturday and Sunday) and holidays.
 This function also excludes the specified holidays from the working day calculation.

-The NETWORKDAYS function is a built-in function in excel and it falls under the Date/Time functions category.
-This function is also known as Worksheet Function in excel.
-Thus, the NETWORKDAYS Function can be used as part of a formula in a cell of a worksheet.
+The NETWORKDAYS function is a built-in function in Excel and falls under the Date/Time functions category.
+This function is also known as Worksheet Function in Excel.
+Thus, the NETWORKDAYS Function can be used as part of a formula in a worksheet cell.

 NETWORKDAYS Formula in Excel: